 To add a variant to a layer you need to do the following steps:

 - Select the layer you want to add a variant in the layer stack.
-The preview will be shown of the layer on the right.
+The preview will be shown on the layer on the right.

-- Click the “+” button at the top of the previews settings.
-This will make a duplicate of the current variant.
+- Click the “+” button at the top of the preview settings.
+This will duplicate the current variant.
 If you want to make a copy of a certain variant you need to select it first.

 Collapsing Variants In The Layer Stack